Do limited company directors need income protection insurance?

 Executive protection policies will typically cover you for up to 80% of your income (in a combination of salary and dividends, plus possibly overtime and the value of any P11d benefits).

-Some of the leading providers in the market can protect up to £25,000 per month for level cover, and more if the cover is inflation-linked.
+Some leading providers in the market can protect up to £25,000 per month for level cover, and more if the cover is inflation-linked.

-It may also be possible to include the value of your spouse’s dividends, although there will be conditions attached to this, such as that the spouse only carries out minimal administrative duties.
+It may also be possible to include the value of your spouse’s dividends, although conditions will be attached, such as that the spouse only performs minimal administrative duties.

-You need to choose your deferred period – the amount of time before the policy starts to pay out.
+You need to choose your deferred period, which is the amount of time before the policy starts to pay out.
 This can typically range from 7 days to a year.
 For obvious reasons, the longer the deferred period, the lower your premiums will be.

 Things to consider when taking out cover